TheAnsarya/dragon-warrior-info/docs/video_scripts/episode_02_monster_stats.md

 }
 ```

-> "I've increased:
-> - Strength from 5 to 20 - it'll hit harder
-> - Agility from 3 to 15 - faster and harder to hit
-> - HP from 2-3 to 10-15 - takes more hits to kill
-> - Experience from 1 to 5 - better rewards
-> - Gold from 2 to 10 - more money!
+> "Check out these changes:
 >
+> - Strength from 5 to 20 - this blob now hits like a truck!
+> - Agility from 3 to 15 - good luck hitting it, AND it goes first
+> - HP from 2-3 to 10-15 - no more one-shotting these guys
+> - Experience from 1 to 5 - at least you get rewarded for the pain
+> - Gold from 2 to 10 - they're carrying more treasure now
+>
-> Save the file with Ctrl+S."
+> Save the file with Ctrl+S. Our Slime is ready to terrorize some heroes!"

 ---